Up your Web3 game

 Yes—your crypto is safe within the Ledger ecosystem: Ledger devices have never been hacked.
 This is due to a combination of security measures:

-Ledger Can’t Protect You From Yourself
+Ledger Can’t Protect You From Human Error

 In the same vein, you should make sure never to reveal your secret recovery phrase or private keys.
-While Ledger devices can protect your private keys from online threats, they cannot prevent you from revealing your private keys or secret recovery phrase by storing it in the cloud or in an unsafe environment.
+While Ledger devices can protect your private keys from online threats, they cannot prevent you from revealing your secret recovery phrase by storing it in the cloud or in an unsafe environment.
 Make sure to keep your secret recovery phrase in a safe and secret location so that the only person with access to your account is you.

 With self-custody comes responsibility, so ultimately the final gatekeeper is you.